michaelokarimia/battleships/README.markdown

 	`java -jar battleships.jar`

 * Alternatively, open the project in your favourite Java IDE and run the class BattleshipsEngine.java.
 Unit tests reside in the unitTests directory and are runable under JUnit.
-Legacy executable test classes can be found in the testrunner directory

 ## Dissertation Abstract:
 The goal of the project is to produce a program of the turn-based board game Battleships, where a human user plays against an Artificial Intelligence agent.